peteroupc/peteroupc.github.io/random.md

 For an RNG algorithm to generate "random" numbers that are reproducible across computers, it needs to be a _consistent_ algorithm.
 (This factor is important only for manually-seeded PRNGs, not necessarily for other RNGs.)

-A _consistent algorithm_ is an algorithm that delivers the same output each time if given the same input twice (is _deterministic_) and that does so&mdash;
+A _consistent algorithm_ is an algorithm that delivers the same output each time if given the same input twice (is _deterministic_) and that does so across time, across runs, across application versions, and across supported hardware and operating systems.

-- across time,
-- across different executions of the algorithm,
-- across versions of the application that uses the algorithm,
-- across supported hardware, and
-- across supported operating systems.

-An application can generally achieve consistency by not changing the algorithm between application versions.
-Also, algorithms that use floating-point or other non-integer numbers are harder to make consistent than other algorithms.
-Finally, C and C++ have a concept of _undefined behavior_ that any consistent algorithm has to avoid relying on, as well as data types with compiler-dependent properties (such as `int` and `long`).<sup>[**(31)**](#Note31)</sup>
+In general, an algorithm's results might not be reproducible across computers or runs because it relies on features or behavior outside the application's control.
+The following are examples:

+- Floating-point numbers are a major source of inconsistency.
+Different implementations of the same floating-point operation might have subtle differences, including in terms of accuracy, rounding, and operation order, even if they're given the same input (e.g., Java's `Math` vs. `StrictMath`; the x87 `FSIN` instruction vs. a software implementation of sine; or a dot product method that decides which implementation to use at runtime).
+It is nontrivial to control for all of these differences.
+For more information, see "[**Floating-Point Determinism**](https://randomascii.wordpress.com/2013/07/16/floating-point-determinism/)" by Bruce Dawson, and the white paper "[**Floating Point and IEEE 754 Compliance for NVIDIA GPUs**](https://docs.nvidia.com/cuda/floating-point/)".
+- The algorithm uses features that are not deterministic (output can vary even if input and state are the same), such as accessing the file system or the system clock.
+- The algorithm relies on undocumented, undefined, or implementation-dependent behavior or features (such as  _undefined behavior_ in C and C++, a particular hash table traversal order, or a particular size for C/C++'s `int` or `long`).

+Thus, an application ought to use manually-seeded PRNGs only when necessary, to minimize the need for reproducible "randomness".
+Where reproducibility is required, the application ought to avoid floating-point numbers, nondeterministic features, and other behavior outside its control, and ought to stick to the same versions of algorithms it uses.

-[**`java.util.Random`**](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) is one example of a PRNG with consistent behavior, but none of the following is such a PRNG:
+As for reproducible PRNGs, [**`java.util.Random`**](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) is one example of a PRNG with consistent behavior, but none of the following is such a PRNG:

 - The C [**`rand` method**](http://en.cppreference.com/w/cpp/numeric/random/rand), as well as C++'s random number distribution classes, such as [**`std::uniform_int_distribution`**](http://en.cppreference.com/w/cpp/numeric/random/uniform_int_distribution), use implementation-defined algorithms for random number generation.
 - .NET's [**`System.Random`**](https://docs.microsoft.com/dotnet/api/system.random) has random number generation behavior that could change in the future.